aphanotus/morphDE/README.md

 Consolidation by `cd-hist-est` dramatically reduced the number of sequences flagged as duplicates (Table S1).

-**Table S1: Details of transcriptome datasets at each stage of processing**
+**Table S1**: Details of transcriptome datasets at each stage of processing.

 | dataset               | contigs | BUSCO short summary                           |
 |:--------------------- | -------:|:--------------------------------------------- |